 Where it’s used: e-commerce, online services, digital products.

-Skimming (high first, then lower)
+Price skimming (high first, then lower)

-Skimming is the opposite of a market penetration strategy.
+Price skimming is the opposite of a market penetration strategy.
 Using this strategy, companies charge their customers a very high price for a new product and then gradually lower the price as the demand deflates.
 The difference between skimming and high-low pricing is that prices are lowered systematically, over a period of time.

 A skimming pricing strategy can help recover production costs, but is hardly sustainable, as it quickly attracts competitors who recognize a potential for market penetration, and can upset your initial customers who paid the full price.